Featured Psychology Students

 Mental Health Case Manager for a Nonprofit • Author of "Spin"

-"The amount of clinical field experience I gained during my time at SJC had a huge impact on my ability to work in such an emotionally demanding field.
+"The amount of clinical field experience I gained during my time at St. Joseph's University had a huge impact on my ability to work in such an emotionally demanding field.
 Thanks to the opportunities offered by the psychology department, I was able to dive into the field with great enthusiasm.
 The population I work with specifically are homeless or housing insecure.
 I help the clients on my caseload achieve goals related to housing, addiction services, mental health symptom and psychiatric management, and employment.
 It is a rewarding position in which I'm able to help people who are at highly stressful stages of their life."

 Kathy Aquino ’17